Sujith Vaassudev

-Sujith Vaassudev is an Indian cinematographer and film director who works predominantly in Malayalam films.
+Sujith Vaassudev ISC is an Indian cinematographer and film director who works predominantly in Malayalam films.
 He has also worked in several Tamil and Telugu films.
-He is best known for his works in Memories (2013), 7th Day (2014), Drishyam (2014), Lucifer (2019), L2: Empuraan (2025).
+He is best known for his works in Memories (2013), 7th Day (2014), Drishyam (2013), Lucifer (2019), L2: Empuraan (2025).
 He was the recipient of the Kerala State Film Award for Best Cinematographer in 2013.

 Career

 Started his career as a camera assistant in a studio called Sangeetha Vision in Thiruvananthapuram.
 From there he gradually built his knowledge in cinematography by assisting many cameramen.

 He started his first independent works for television in 1998.

 He has done more than 1000 episodes for television for various Malayalam channels.

 He assisted Raja Rathinam for a while in cinematography.

 Sujith made his debut with Chekavar a 2010 Malayalam film.
 His best works include Drishyam, 7th Day, Memories, Ayaal, Anarkali.

 Sujith Vaassudev won the 2013 Kerala State Film Award for Best Cinematography for the films Ayaal and Memories.

 In 2016 he debuted as a director through the film James & Alice starring Prithviraj Sukumaran and Vedhika.